Know Your Enemy (Green Day song): Release and reception

+Commercial performance

+In the United States, "Know Your Enemy" topped the Hot Rock & Alternative Songs chart the week of June 20, 2009.
+It also went on to peak at number 28 on the Billboard Hot 100 and 36 on the Adult Pop Airplay charts.
+On July 13, the Recording Industry Association of America (RIAA) certified the song gold.
+In Canada, "Know Your Enemy" reached number 1 on the Canada Rock chart, and additionally peaked at number 5 and 38 on both the Canadian Hot 100 and CHR/Top 40 charts respectively.

+In Europe, the song peaked at number 21 on the UK singles chart for three consecutive weeks.
+The British Phonographic Industry (BPI) certified "Know Your Enemy" silver on August 27, 2021.
+On individual national charts, it reached number 20 on the Australia singles chart, 1 on the Czech Republic Airplay chart, 14 in Germany, 17 in Italy, and 11 in both Austria and Ireland.
+Recorded Music NZ (RMNZ) certified the song gold on October 15, 2015.
+Additionally, "Know Your Enemy" peaked at number 10 in Sweden, number 16 in Switzerland, 17 in Norway, and 13 in New Zealand.
+"Know Your Enemy" has also charted on the Scottish Singles chart at number 3, 62 and 6 on the Dutch Top 40 and the Dutch Top 100 charts respectively, and 34 in Denmark.

 Usage in media

 "Know Your Enemy" was used as the theme song for WWE SmackDown since the show's debut on Syfy from 2010 to 2012.

 It is also played at New Orleans Saints and Green Bay Packers games when the away team comes out of the locker room.

 FC Halifax Town also use this as their walk out song when playing at home.

 The song is also featured on the Awesome as Fuck live album.

 The song appears in Shaun White Skateboarding and NHL 10.

 It became available as a downloadable song for the music video game Rock Band on July 7, 2009, along with the songs "East Jesus Nowhere" and "21 Guns".

 It has been used in the trailers for movies The Spy Next Door and Free Birds as well as being used to promote Comcast and the Wimbledon on ESPN.

 Music video

 The music video was directed by Motion Theory's Mathew Cullen (who helmed the video for Weezer's "Pork and Beans" in 2008), and it premiered on MTV and other stations across the globe on April 24, 2009.
 In the video, the band is performing at night on a stage in a field surrounded by a barbed wire fence.
 Shots of the band are also frequently seen through night vision closed-circuit cameras that surround the field, as well as on helicopters that patrol the area with searchlights.
 The final chorus of the song shows fire burning behind the silhouettes of the band members.
 The video was shot in Downtown Los Angeles.